 Throughout the Old Testament, Yahushua was described as the Angel of the Covenant or the Angel of Yahuwah while He was the spokesman for His Father.
 See Exodus 3:2, 14:19, and a host of others.

 In this brief study, we want to focus our attention on the “seven thunders” that “had uttered their voices.”
-John was shown the seven thunders, and he was about to write them out in detail when he was told: “Seal up those things which the seven thunders uttered, and write them not" (Revelation 10:4, emphasis added).
+John was shown the seven thunders, and he was about to write them out in detail when he was told: “Seal up those things which the seven thunders uttered, and write them not.”
 What was it the seven thunders were saying?
 They “uttered their voices!”
-John heard what the seven thunders were saying, but he was forbidden to write them out for us, in order that we might know what they were saying.
+John heard what the seven thunders were saying, but he was told not to write them out for us, in order that we might know what they would be saying.
 John understood what they were saying!

 They will be receiving pertinent instruction to guide and direct them in their mission during the “time of trouble.”
 Just as Yahushua requested further assurance from His Father before He entered upon His sufferings and death, so at times the 144,000 are going to need that same reassurance in their mission during the “time of trouble.”